-New Year, Fresh Start: Go Into 2017 with a Clean Slate - Turf
+New Year, Fresh Start: Go Into 2018 With A Clean Slate - Turf

 When the clock hit midnight on Dec.
 31, rolling over to the new year, you can bet everyone was making plans.
 The resolutions started to stack up: lose that pesky 10 pounds; eat more fruits and vegetables; spend more time with the family.

-Sometimes it’s hard to take a close look at what’s not working, but as Phil Harwood of Pro-Motion Consulting reminded us at Hardscape North America‘s educational sessions at GIE+EXPO in October, facing the confrontations is often necessary to move forward.
+Sometimes it’s hard to take a close look at what’s not working, but as Phil Harwood of Pro-Motion Consulting reminded us, facing the confrontations is often necessary to move forward.
 If there’s a fear of conflict, it can cause you to hold back your own opinion or fail to ask others for their input.
 “Debates are OK,” Harwood says.
 “It serves the team to promote discussion.”

 We’ve all been in those meetings where we seem to go around and around, not addressing the root cause of the issue, and progress isn’t made.
 “The best place for a team is to be at constructive discussion without stepping over the line too much into destructive,” Harwood says.
 “But it’s OK to overstep sometimes and recover — you’ll build a stronger team if you cross over and recover and have the courage to be on that line.”

-No one likes having the tough conversations or being perceived as the “bad guy,” but often employees respect when the boss addresses an issue head-on, instead of letting it fester.
+No one likes having the tough conversations or being perceived as the bad guy, but often employees respect when the boss addresses an issue head-on, instead of letting it fester.

-Note: Editor’s note: This was article was originally published in January 2017 and has been updated for accuracy.